- Price: ~ $750

 - Weight Limit: 90 lbs combined

 Looking for a stroller that can handle up to four kids like a dream?
 Check out our Valco Baby Tri Mode Duo X review.
-We caught up with Valco Baby at the last JPMA Baby show to see its latest and greatest.
-It’s an Australian company whose strollers are often hard to find in the US, though most of the line is now on Amazon and pretty reliably at Albee Baby in New York City.
+Valco Baby is an Australian company whose strollers are often hard to find in the US, though most of the line is now on Amazon and pretty reliably at Pish Posh Baby and Albee Baby in New York City.
 That’s about it!
 When they sell out, they’re gone for a while.

 Size & Weight

 This stroller weighs in at 34 lbs, which is certainly heavy, but for a full-featured all-terrain like this one, it’s also not surprising.
 Note that the Mountain Buggy Duet weighs 32.4 lbs, and the Bumbleride Indie Twin weighs 36 lbs (!!!), so the Duo X is right smack dab in the middle.
 Let’s just say you’re not going to get a lightweight stroller that can hold this much weight — it’s physically impossible.